App version: 0.1.0

 How a Car Loan Amortization Schedule Works

-When you finance a vehicle, the lender or financing company doesn't leave you in the dark about how your payments are applied.
+When you finance a vehicle, the lender doesn't leave you in the dark about how your payments are applied.
 Instead, it provides you with an auto loan amortization schedule.
 This amortization schedule breaks down for you:

 • The total number of payments you'll make on the loan